pierrelecuyer/rqmc-samples-wsc23/README.md

 Alternatively, these files are also available in Dropbox at [this link](https://www.dropbox.com/scl/fo/cs43u4eq01or9lhu3qm1r/AIbwuW8xQG94LqsW0vvBNPs?rlkey=2lm9pm3i1r51gntlcs0qdr946&st=4hegr4yj&dl=0).

 The Java code used to produce all these results is in the `java` directory.
-To run it or add other cases, one must first install SSJ by following the instructions given in the README of the [SSJ library](https://github.com/umontreal-simul/ssj) and run the Java code by using SSJ.
+To run it, one must first install SSJ by following the instructions given in the README of the [SSJ library](https://github.com/umontreal-simul/ssj) and run the Java code by using SSJ.
 The easiest way is to create a Maven project as described there.
+The main program is `WSC23RepsRQMC.java`.
+Other functions can be added easily.